tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Elastic Beanstalk can create and manage an RDS database for you.
 It can also manage the lifecycle of the RDS database.
 This includes creating, updating, and deleting the RDS database.

+Create RDS Database in EB Environment

 - You can create and RDS instance within an EB environment
 - It's then linked to the EB environment
 - Delete the environment = delete RDS = data loss
 - Different environments = different RDS = different data
 - Environment Properties: RDS_DB_NAME, RDS_USERNAME, RDS_PASSWORD, RDS_HOSTNAME, RDS_PORT

+Create RDS Database outside of EB Environment

+- You can also create an RDS instance outside of an EB environment
+- Add environment properties to point at RDS instance: RDS_HOSTNAME, RDS_PORT, RDS_DB_NAME, RDS_USERNAME, RDS_PASSWORD
+- Environment can be changed at will - data is outside of the lifecycle of that environment